wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Backups taken care of automatically
    * Restores taken care of for you when needed
    * No risk of security vulnerabilities introduced by inexperienced personnel

+   * Rest from on-going hassles of security patches and version upgrades
-   * Enable your limited in-house personnel to focus on business needs.
+   * Enable limited in-house IT personnel to focus on business needs.
+   * Faster time to value and time to market
    <br /><br />